 - 5 Dish washers only Remove the filter in the tub at the bottom and use a sponge to soak up water in the sump. - 6 Washing machines only Drain the water from the pump by removing the filter.
 See washing machine instructions for how to do this. - k.
 Pour anti-freeze or common salt into the WC pan and also the sink, basin and shower waste traps.
 Avoid these substances coming into contact with metallic surfaces such as stainless steel sinks or waste outlet and remove any spillage.
-We recommend the use of a small funnel. - Switch off and unplug all electrical appliances (including TV Aerial plug).
-Turn mains control switch to off position. - m.
-Remove all food.
-Thoroughly vacuum all carpets and vinyl to remove any traces of food. - n.
-Empty the vacuum and or fit a clean bag. - The kitchen sink should be free of all particles and left clean. - carry out a full lubrication schedule (i.e. locks, hinges, jockey wheel).
+We recommend the use of a small funnel.

+I. Switch off and unplug all electrical appliances (including TV Aerial plug).
+Turn mains control switch to off position.